kartiae19/Ecommerce/README.md

-# Ecommerce - Please run this Ecommerce file in Java Compiler IDE.
+# Ecommerce - Please run this Ecommerce file with the help product(sub-code) in Java Compiler IDE.